RaveMaker/docker-wordpress/README.md

 the idea behind splitting the stack into two networks is to block the access of the reverse proxy to the backend containers.

-both networks are unique and will be named with stackname_networkname such as:
+both networks are unique and will be named with stack-name_network-name such as:

 - docker-wordpress_backend
 - docker-wordpress_frontend